gustavo-depaula/gustavo-depaula.github.io/content/catholicism/Notes on the Bible/Commentaries/02 - Exodus.md

 3. Fourteen commands are given, but Exodus sets the number of commandments at ten (Ex 34:28).
 There is two sets of different divisions: The Catholic-Lutheran, based on St Augustine and the Eastern Orthodoxy-Reformed, based on the Greek Fathers.
 4. Love of God - Love of Neighbor
 5. The Ten Commandments: TODO
+# Chapter 21
+**Key themes:**
+1. God gives the Covenant Code, or ordinances.
+These are laws regarding the governance of the hebrew people.
+They are not universal laws that apply for everyone, but only in this specific society.
+In them, we see God not outright forbidding evil but constraining it, in an effort to steer Israel away from the brutish and barbaric practices of the ancient world.
+2. Laws concerning slavery, stealing, murder, physical assault, negligence and others.
+3. God establishes the law of retaliation (Ex 21:23-25): “eye for eye, tooth for tooth, …”.
+It is not an incentive for vengeance.
+Rather, it establishes that the punishment should be proportional to the crime committed.

 # References